 - Login to Oomnitza and navigate to “Assets”, select “Workflow’ tab and click “Add” to create a new workflow.
 Enter Workflow name and description and click “+Add New” to complete creation.

-- To configure triggering action, click “Edit” on “Begin” block.
+- To configure triggering action, click “Edit” on the “Begin” block.
 Enter Block name and description, select a triggering action from the list, specify rule criteria and click “Save” to complete configuring.

 If there are any records in the Validation Logs, you need to resolve them first, until no records left, then click “Launch” and “Save and close”.